Renewing your spirit one bite at a time

 Temperature: If you notice a sluggish rise in the sweet starter, I recommend placing it somewhere warm, like in the oven with the light on or in a microwave with a bowl of hot water next to it.

-Hydration: This sweet starter is more hydrated than a typical stiff levain.
-This makes it versatile to use in almost any recipe that uses a 100% hydration sourdough starter without having to make adjustments.
-However, feel free to adjust it to your preference.
+• Versatility: The increased hydration makes it versatile to use in almost any recipe that uses a 100% hydration sourdough starter without having to make adjustments.
+However, feel free to adjust this starter to your preference.
+For a stiffer version decrease the water to 75 grams.

 Leave a Comment & Rate the Recipe